benshimonz/V1/README.md

 Note that the order of the filtering stages along the left chain can be switched.
 The semantics would remain the same.

-_**Q180:** Any dragon pair (A, B) where the cumulative duration A froze B or vice versa - is greater the cumulative duration A froze dragons, and greater than the cumulative duration B froze dragons_
+_**Q180:** Any dragon pair (A, B) where the cumulative duration A and B froze each other - is greater the cumulative duration A froze dragons, and greater than the cumulative duration B froze dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q180.png)